Foebus/castsort/README.md

 └───────────────┘└───────┴───────┴───────┘└──────┴──────┴──────┘└──────┘└─────────┘└─────────┘└─────────┘

 ```
-It is to know that the worst case Has a specially low probability to occur, as the distribution of the values would have to be recursively of the same repartition : one very far from the others and all others VERY close
+It is to know that the worst case has an extremely low probability to occur,
+as the distribution of the values would have to be recursively of the same repartition:
+one very far from the others and all others VERY close.

 # Benchmark

+In progress